LabKey/labkey-ui-components/packages/components/README.md

 * [Jest](https://jestjs.io/docs/en/getting-started.html) - for unit testing of components
 * [Enzyme](https://airbnb.io/enzyme/) - testing utility library

-Note that we are currently not using the latest versions of Bootstrap, React-Bootstrap and Typescript because there have been some significant changes between our current version and the latest version of these libraries, so when looking for docs, be sure to look at the ones corresponding to the version we are using.
+Note that we are currently not using the latest versions of Bootstrap and React-Bootstrap, amongst others, because there have been some significant changes between our current version and the latest version of these libraries, so when looking for docs, be sure to look at the ones corresponding to the version we are using.

-And, for building, we use
-* [Yarn](https://yarnpkg.com) - package manager and build tool

 ### Local Development